ckind/vue-audio-ui/docs/pages/component-library.md

 ## v-a-envelope-adsr

 An adjustable Attack-Decay-Sustain-Release envolope.
 The modelValue is an AdsrSettings instance.
 Note that a new object will be emitted on update:modelValue.
-Emits the

 ```js
 interface AdsrSettings {